Chapter One of the Story of Rick and Marla’s Wedding Aboard the

 salaries and our pre-marriage assets as we pleased to put our daughters

 through college.
-As far as I am concerned, two or three pages would have
+As far as I was concerned, two or three pages would have

 job to the best of her ability, but quite frankly I was